Board of Directors

 Mel Sorensen, MD

-Dr. Sorensen is President and Chief Executive Officer of Galera Therapeutics.
-Dr. Sorensen is a Medical Oncologist who has spent 7-8 years each in patient care (including his oncology fellowship at the Mayo Clinic), in academia (at the National Institutes of Health), in leadership positions in clinical development in the pharmaceutical industry (GlaxoSmithKline and Bayer), and as President & CEO of private venture-funded biotechs, including Ascenta Therapeutics and Galera Therapeutics.
-He also serves as Chairman of other biotech companies, including OncoFusion Therapeutics.
-At Ascenta, Dr. Sorensen raised approximately $100 million in private financing and venture debt and secured global and regional deals for its three programs.
-Operationally, in about five years, Ascenta advanced two unrelated preclinical programs into broad clinical testing, managed multiple clinical trials, and developed an R&D presence in China.
-Dr. Sorensen is an advisor to the Biomarkers Consortium of the National Institutes of Health.
+Dr. Sorensen has been President and Chief Executive Officer of Galera Therapeutics since 2012.
+He is a Medical Oncologist who has spent 7-8 years each in patient care (oncology fellowship at the Mayo Clinic), in academia (Senior Investigator at the National Institutes of Health), and in leadership positions in clinical development in the pharmaceutical industry (Bayer and GlaxoSmithKline).
+Since 2004, he has served as President & CEO of private venture-funded biotechs.
+Dr. Sorensen has raised over $300 million in multiple private financing rounds and has led licensing deals for several preclinical and clinical-stage compounds.
+He also serves as a Director or Chairman of other biotech companies, including Oncopia Therapeutics, Esanik Therapeutics and Context Therapeutics, and is an advisor to the Biomarkers Consortium of the National Institutes of Health and to the Irish Cancer Society.